How to Preserve Bar Coasters | Another Coaster Friday

 Why is this so important?
 It’s important because if left unprotected, the resin will soak into the cardboard coaster and it will create splotches that don’t look that great.

-Seal and preserve bar coasters by brushing Modge on them
+Seal and preserve cardboard coasters by brushing Modge on them

 Step 3: Protect A Side of The Bar Coasters

-Once dry, I used Press and Seal wrap and made sure it was stuck really well to one side of the sealed coasters.
+Once dry, I used Press and Seal wrap and made sure it was stuck really well to one side of the sealed bar mat coasters.
 Then, I trimmed around them.

 Step 4: Mix and Pour The Resin Over the Paper Coasters

 This is where we start to preserve the bar coasters.
-I mixed the resin and poured it on the coasters.
-I had them raised up on cups, so any excess resin would drip off.
+I mixed the resin and poured it on the Mod Podged paper coasters.
+I had them raised on cups, so any excess resin would drip off.

 Preserving bar coasters by pouring resin over them